CI/CD Pipeline Audit Prompts for Fast, Trustworthy Builds

 1. End-to-end pipeline audit

 You are a platform engineer.
-Audit this `{filename}` for: (1) Total runtime + biggest single step, (2) Cache hit rate signals (missing keys, stale paths), (3) Parallelism opportunities, (4) Gates that warn but don't fail, (5) Secrets exposure.
-Output a ranked action list.
+Audit this `[filename]` for: (1) total runtime + biggest single step, (2) cache hit-rate signals (missing keys, stale paths), (3) parallelism opportunities, (4) gates that warn but don't fail, (5) secrets exposure.
+Output a ranked action list with the estimated minutes or risk saved per item.

 2. Cache audit

 Audit caching for this pipeline.
-For each cache step: (1) Cache key — content-hash based or static?
-(2) Path — does it actually cover the heavy install?
-(3) Restore-keys correctly listed for partial hits?
-(4) TTL / invalidation strategy.
-Output a fix per cache.
+For each cache step: (1) is the cache key content-hash based or static?
+(2) does the path actually cover the heavy install?
+(3) are restore-keys listed for partial hits?
+(4) what is the TTL / invalidation strategy?
+Output one fix per cache step.

 3. Parallelism audit

-Find parallelism opportunities: (1) Jobs that needlessly `needs:` another, (2) Tests that could shard, (3) Build + lint + typecheck running sequential when they could be parallel, (4) Matrix entries that don't need full coverage.
+Find parallelism opportunities: (1) jobs that needlessly `needs:` another, (2) tests that could shard, (3) build + lint + typecheck running sequentially when they could run in parallel, (4) matrix entries that don't need full coverage.
 Output a YAML diff.

 4. Gate honesty audit